apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Iran's uranium enrichment 'worrisome' - UN nuclear watchdog**
+**US orders bird flu testing of national dairy supply**

-You can read more about it [here](https://www.bbc.com/news/articles/c20ee6qylwgo).
+You can read more about it [here](https://www.bbc.com/news/articles/c8ewwlgz7k9o).

 ## Requirements
 - Python 3.8